 - The transaction must meet certain criteria, such as being an eligible transaction type.

-Once a merchant meets these requirements, they can enable PayPal Chargeback Protection in their PayPal account.
+Once a merchant meets these requirements, they can enable this protection in their PayPal account.

 How to Enable PayPal Chargeback Protection

-Enabling PayPal Chargeback Protection is a simple process.
+Enabling PayPal Protection is a simple process.
 To enable this service, follow these steps:

 1. Log in to your PayPal account and go to the "Settings" section.